 "Silicones are also highly resistant to water and moisture, allowing their use in wet conditions or with liquids. "

-Unique advantages
+Unique advantages of silicone adhesives

 Silicones adhesives have a number of advantageous properties that make them ideal for the food and drug industry.
 They have excellent resistance to both heat and cold - retaining their properties between -75C and 200C and standing up well to thermal cycling.
 This allows them to be used in all types of climates and conditions including freezing and sustained heat and high UV exposure.
 Silicones are also highly resistant to water and moisture, allowing their use in wet conditions or with liquids.
 Physical durability is another feature of silicones, standing up to repeated use and wear even in difficult and exposed conditions.
 All of these properties make silicone adhesives an excellent fit for the varied and demanding conditions of the food and drug industry.
 Many silicones also meet the requirements of UL 94 V standards for flame retardance in electrical devices.

-How are they being used?
+How are silicone adhesives used?

 Silicone adhesive and sealants are used in a variety of different ways in the food and drug industry.